9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * What is an App ID?
 * What are the differences between Development and Production iOS signing certificates?
 * What is TestFlight?
-* what is a UUID?
+* What is a UUID?
 * When do purchase receipts need to be verified?

 ####[[⬆]](#contents) <a name='fun'>Fun Questions:</a>